p-zalejko/consumer-driver-contact-with-pact/slides.md

 * centralized contract registry
 * keeps validation results
 * allows to determine if contracts are met
-* visualises the relationships between your services
+* visualises the relationships between services

 Note:
 - helps with deployment